-On November 17, 2020, the Prince William County (the County) Board of County Supervisors adopted climate mitigation and resiliency goals.
-This plan, the Community Energy and Sustainability Master Plan (CESMP), presents recommendations on what we, the County government, can do to contribute to the achievement of these goals.
+On November 17, 2020, the Prince William County (the County) Board of County Supervisors (Board) adopted Climate Mitigation and Resiliency Goals.
+This plan, the Community Energy and Sustainability Master Plan (CESMP), presents recommendations on what actions the County government could take to contribute to the achievement of these goals.
 We recognize that climate change is not a distant problem, but one that impacts our citizens and resources directly.
 The increasing effects of our changing climate include, but are not limited to, more severe and persistent heat waves, poor air quality from wildfires, greater risk of power outages, more heat-related illnesses, and storm damage from flooding and high winds.
 This warming of our climate is caused primarily by the burning of fossil fuels to produce electricity, heat our homes and businesses, and power our vehicles.
 Our county's climate is changing, and it is directly related to human activities.

 According to the Environmental Protection Agency, sea levels are expected to rise between one and four feet along the Virginia coast in the next century.
 Climate change in Virginia manifests as erosion of its beaches and barrier islands, saltwater intrusion, intense tropical storms and hurricanes with more flooding and bigger storm surges throughout the state, increased rainfall with exacerbated coastal and inland flooding, loss of important coastal ecosystems, harmful effects on farming and fishing, and increased dangerously hot days.
 These effects are already being realized.
-Compared to 100 years ago, Virginia is experiencing 30 more evenings each year above 68 degrees and Virginia's portion of the Chesapeake Bay has seen approximately 4.5 more inches of rain annually.
+Compared to 100 years ago, Virginia is experiencing 30 more evenings each year above 68 degrees Fahrenheit (°F) and Virginia's portion of the Chesapeake Bay has seen approximately 4.5 more inches of rain annually.
+Virginia was affected by 82 of the 290 U.S. billion-dollar disaster events that occurred between 1980 and 2020.

 We recognize the time for action is now.
-The goals that guide our actions are:
+The goals that guide our recommended actions are:

-- Cut Greenhouse Gas (GHG) Emissions County-Wide by 2030: Reduce GHG emissions county-wide to 50% below 2005 levels by 2030 - 2.
-Use 100% Renewable Electricity County-Wide by 2035: Source 100% of the county-wide electricity from renewable sources by 2035 - Use 100% Renewable Electricity in County Government Operations by 2030: Achieve 100% renewable electricity in the County government operations by 2030 - 4.
-Become Carbon Neutral for County Government Operations by 2050: Achieve 100% carbon neutrality in the County government operations by 2050 - Prepare for Climate Change: Become a Climate Ready Region and make significant progress to be a Climate Resilient Region by 2030
+- 1. Cut Greenhouse Gas (GHG) Emissions County-Wide by 2030: Reduce GHG emissions county-wide to 50% below 2005 levels by 2030 - 2.
+Use 100% Renewable Electricity County-Wide by 2035: Source 100% of county-wide electricity from renewable sources by 2035 - 3.
+Use 100% Renewable Electricity in County Government Operations by 2030: Achieve 100% renewable electricity in the County government operations by 2030 - 4.
+Become Carbon Neutral for County Government Operations by 2050: Achieve 100% carbon neutrality in the County government operations by 2050 - 5.
+Prepare for Climate Change: Become a Climate Ready Region and make significant progress to be a Climate Resilient Region by 2030

-Achieving these goals requires unprecedented, aggressive action.
+Achieving these goals would require unprecedented, aggressive action.
 This plan presents a list of actions recommended for the County government to take, with 25 actions that have been prioritized for immediate execution.
 In many cases, the actions will be initially driven by the County government but will also require strong participation by residents and businesses.
 Partnerships and advocacy at the regional, state, and federal levels will become crucial.
 The 25 High Priority Actions can be grouped into five topic areas in which significant action is needed: electricity, buildings, transportation, natural resources, and adaptation.
 These high priority actions and the goals they contribute to are listed in Table 1 below.
-A longer list including medium and low priority actions are provided in Appendix A. Complete List of CESMP Actions.
-The recommended actions in the CESMP align with and contribute to meeting the goals and action strategies in our Comprehensive Plan and 2021-2024 Strategic Plan (Appendix B. CESMP Actions Mapped to Strategic Plan and Comprehensive Plan Action Strategies).
+A longer list including medium and low priority actions is provided in Appendix A. Complete List of CESMP Actions.